MiaoYuFei/437group11/README.md

 - data:

-  - news_list: list of news.
+  - newsList: list of news.
 Refer to vue file for news format.

   - total_count: total number of news.
 Only returned for first page.